viswanathct/kart/ReadMe.md

 Notes
 -----

+* The essential goal is to encourage, the formalization of frequently used structures.

 * Everything is a resource, may it be a state, record or something else. ie: They have to support CRUD operations.

 * The complex structures allowed are limited to Lists and Maps, as these are the only needed structures to represent any complex structures.